playfulprogramming/playfulprogramming/content/blog/minecraft-data-packs-scoreboards/index.md

 This article has covered most of the scoreboard commands we can use, but there is a lot more that can be done with them.
 These can be used throughout functions to write almost any numerical logic; try experimenting to see what you can accomplish!

-In the next post, we'll cover *NBT Data*, which is another way to store and query data in a program — except it also allows for decimals and text!
+In the next post, we'll cover *advancements*, which provide some alternative ways to detect specific player actions and other conditions.